sofiawallq/battling-ships/README.md

 * The use of the "try and except" command used for some invalid input I took from the Love Sandwiches code along, as well as some wisdom on how to structure the code.

-* For the init-function at the top of the code I took some help from the [Project Portfolio Scope Video]() along with the logic around the Board-class.
+* For the init-function at the top of the code I took some help from the [Project Portfolio Scope Video](!!!!!!!)!!!!!! along with the logic around the Board-class.

 * Some help with the Python built-in functions i got from the [Python library](https://docs.python.org/3/library/functions.html)